petrosDemetrakopoulos/ethairballoons/README.md

 1) the URL of the Ethereum blockchain provider that you want to use (in the example it is set to a local `ganache-cli` provider),
 2) the path where you want to save the automatically generated smart contracts of your models.

+After you create the provider you can create new data schemas using the `createSchema()` function and pass the schema details in JS object format.
+Of course you can (an it is advised) keep the schema definitions in separate .JSON files and then import them using the `require()` statement in the top of your file.